 For each of the four accuracy levels specified above you can configure different strings and separate actions to be used/taken by ravmd.
-The actions specific for the Anti-spam module of ravmd are:
+As mentioned in the corresponding table, the actions specific to the Antispam module of ravmd are: save, embed, add_header, add_subject, reject, discard, deliver, forward.
+All these actions are documented below:

-- save (the mail is saved in the Quarantine folder, for further analysis, before any other action is executed on the respective mail); - embed (the original mail is sent as embedded mail);
+• save (the mail is saved in the Quarantine folder, for further analysis, before any other action is executed on the respective mail);